zypp-io/skilltest-buienradar/README.md

 ## Part 3: Automation
 *time estimation: 0.5 hours*
+This section is about describing how you would automate this project (Theoretical).
+Feel free to use a flowchart, showing the steps of your approach.

 **Question 10:**
 Describe how you would populate the database with all with all measurements for a specific day.
-In other words, the script you created in question 1 should be used to fetch the weather station data multiple times per hour, as the weather station data is updated every 10 minutes.
+In other words, the script you created in question 1 should be used to fetch the weather station data multiple times per hour, as the weather station data is updated every 20 minutes.
-Describe in steps how you populated the database with a full day of station measurements.
 ---